erdemozturkfun/biospaceportal/README.md

 ## About this project

-This is a 3D Knowledge Graph Explorer for Space Biology research, built with modern web technologies.
+This is a AI powered space biology knowledge engine.
+It's purpose is to speed up space biology literature review for scientists, and ensure good cooperation between researchers and planners.
+It is built with modern tools.

 **Features:**
-- Interactive 3D graph visualization
-- Space biology knowledge exploration
-- Modern React interface with TypeScript
+- Respond to your questions with AI by giving examples of articles
+- Show articles about a concept you're looking for with NLP
+- Quick and easy access between other articles by creating a concept graph between similar articles with NLP effectively cutting time spent for literature review
+- Summarizing  an article you are looking for with one click
+- Filtering feature by year and mission stage (Takeoff, Orbit and Landing)

 ## How to run locally